kgish/dotfiles/README.md

 ### Directories

-The Vim backup and swap files are in `~/.vim/bkup` and `~/.vim/swp`, so make sure that these directories exist by running:
+The Vim backup, swap and undo files are in `~/.vim/bkup`, `~/.vim/swp` and `~/.vim/undo` directories respectively, so make sure that these directories exist:

     mkdir -p ~/.vim/bkup
     mkdir -p ~/.vim/swp
+    mkdir -p ~/.vim/undo

 ### Vundle

 Now you will have setup the vim plugin [vundle][vundle] to get things going: